 "Culturally, San Diego is very tied to the beach, and I never was into that.
 Flip flops and Jack Johnson white guy reggae isn't really my thing."
 He says his band was all but ignored by alt-rock fans in San Diego.
 "We can draw 300 in New York, but when we lived there, maybe only 20 people would come hear the Crocodiles play at the Casbah."

-They signed with Shock Records for the Australian and New Zealand releases of their newest, Endless Flowers, dropped in those countries on August 10, 2012.
+They signed with Shock Records for the Australian and New Zealand releases of Endless Flowers, which dropped in those countries on August 10, 2012.
 A video for their single “Cockroach,” off their 2013 album Crimes of Passion, debuted on the Rolling Stone website that summer.

 Their sixth album Dreamless was released in October 2016, preceded by singles for "Telepathic Lover" and "Not Even In Your Dreams."
 The album is less guitar-centered than their previous recordings, emphasizing a spacious, synthesizer and piano-driven sound.
 “We’ve always been a guitar band and I think we just wanted to challenge ourselves and our aesthetic,” says Welchez.
 “It didn’t start as a conscious decision but within the first week Charlie’s mantra became ‘fuck guitars’.
 Only one song has zero guitar but in general we tried to find alternatives to fill that space.”